 When he moved to Florida for a new job and the relationship ended, Honigsberg kicked back into action and posted a profile on okcupid.com, a free site.
 This time, she didn’t go into details, stating only that she’d had a stroke and gave up her career to volunteer.
 She quickly heard from a handsome man her age.
 She was thrilled — until she recalled that her admirer didn’t know about the after effects of her stroke.
 “I asked friends if I should tell him more.
 They said, ‘Let him meet you,’” she says.
 She took their advice and set up a date.
 When they met, she began apologizing.
 “He stopped me and said, ‘Yvonne, I don’t care about any of that.
 I just want to be happy and I want to get to know you.”

 Honigsberg was lucky that people at the gym called “911” immediately when they saw her in distress; she was unable to speak.
-Call and ask for an ambulance if you see or experience any of these symptoms, coming on suddenly: numbness or weakness in the face, arm, or leg, especially on one side of the body; confusion, trouble speaking, or difficulty understanding speech; trouble seeing in one or both eyes; trouble walking, dizziness, loss of balance, or lack of coordination; or a severe, unexplained headache.
+Call and ask for an ambulance if you see or experience any of these symptoms of stroke, coming on suddenly: numbness or weakness in the face, arm, or leg, especially on one side of the body; confusion, trouble speaking, or difficulty understanding speech; trouble seeing in one or both eyes; trouble walking, dizziness, loss of balance, or lack of coordination; or a severe, unexplained headache.
 Don’t wait: The most effective treatments are possible only if the stroke is diagnosed within 3 hours.
-The early warning signals of a stroke, called a "mini-stroke" or transient ischemic attack are often ignored because the symptoms may go away in a matter of minutes.
+The early warning signs of a stroke, called a "mini-stroke" or transient ischemic attack, are often ignored because the symptoms may go away in a matter of minutes.

 Use the CDC’s “F.A.S.T.” test to evaluate a possible stroke: